venairus/pynairus/README.md

 This application was made for training my daugther to do mathematical operations.

+## PREREQUISITES

+This application needs Python 3.6 and upper for working.

 ## INSTALL

 To install the application, copy the `pynairus` package in your `Python` lib folder.